buildingSMART/Sample-Test-Files/IFC 4.3/ProjectSetup_2/readme.md

-# UT: Project Set Up - 2
+# UT: ProjectSetup_2

 ### Intent

 This scenario introduces simple owner history.

-- It sets the history of `IfcProject` to have been produced by Stefan Jaud with Sublime Text.
+It sets the history of `IfcProject` to have been produced
+- by Stefan Jaud
+- with Sublime Text
+- on 2020-07-15 at 20:00:00 UTC

 ### Prerequisites